JetBrains/intellij-sdk-docs/topics/tutorials/file_and_code_templates/using_file_templates.md

 ## Improving "Save File as Template…" Action

-Some languages or frameworks may require creating many custom file templates directly in the IDE with <menupath>File | Save File as Template…</menupath> action, including plugin developers creating templates, e.g., for Java language to support a specific framework.
+Some languages or frameworks may require creating many custom file templates directly in the IDE with <ui-path>File | Save File as Template…</ui-path> action, including plugin developers creating templates, e.g., for Java language to support a specific framework.
 Adjusting created templates manually by replacing dynamic parts with properties can be tedious.
 It is possible to speed up this process by replacing known elements like package or class names with template properties placeholder.
 It can be achieved by implementing the